-internet tv, internet video device, tv set top box, iptv, apple tv, google tvVerismo Networks is a privately held Internet TV platform company headquartered in the USA with a research and design centre located in India.
-They have developed a multiple award-winning customisable end-to-end solution for delivering Internet videos direct to TV.
+Internet tv, internet video device, tv set top box, iptv, apple tv, google tvVerismo Networks is a privately held Internet TV platform company headquartered in the USA with a research and design center located in India.
+They have developed multiple award-winning customizable end-to-end solution for delivering Internet videos direct to TV.
 Here is an exclusive interview of the co-founder and chief architect of the company.

 Q. Could you introduce us to your company?

 Verismo is an Internet TV startup.
 When we started in 2005, we noticed 2 things: Broadband penetration was growing at a tremendous pace worldwide.
 When I say broadband, I mean high-speed broadband.
 We had broadband starting in 2000 but pretty much in 2003, 2004, and 2005 we began to see ADSL2, ADSL2+, and cable modems with higher bandwidth.

 So these were capable of doing large data transfers at high speeds.
 The second data point that we saw was that a lot of things were getting digitized.
 Your digital cameras had reached a pretty serious tipping point, and cell phones started coming out with integrated digital cameras.
 Then there were these independent media producers.
 As the cameras started getting more digital, the cost of these cameras also dropped.